The Denver Bacon and Beer Festival is back for their fourth year!

 Well, you may have us with that one.
 I guess you win this round.
 That just means more bacon for us!

-More Information About Denver Bacon and Beer
+Join Us at the Denver Bacon and Beer Festival

 In all seriousness, these Denver Bacon and Beer events are really fun, unique and worth checking out.
 If you love beer and you love food, you will love these events.
 Tickets usually sell out, and if they don’t the price goes up at the door, so plan ahead and get your tickets now.
 We hope to see you there!